lydell/number-transition/readme.md

 `var abort = transition(tick, options, [callback])`
 ---------------------------------------------------

-`transition` transitions from `options.from` to `options.to` in `options.duration` milliseconds by calling `options.step(value)` each `tick`, where `value` is the current transitional value.
+Transition from `options.from` to `options.to` in `options.duration`
+milliseconds by calling `options.step(value)` each `tick`, where `value` is the current transitional value.
 By default the transition is linear, but that can be changed by passing a different timing function as `options.timing`.

 `tick(fn)` is an asyncronous function that calls `fn`. `requestAnimationFrame` is a good choice. `tick` is the first argument (and not an option), so that you